RAF Typhoon Display Team

 scheme chosen would see the addition of black and white invasion stripes on both upper and lower wing

-surfaces and on the fuselage towards the rear of the aircraft to pay tribute to the Typhoon pilots of World War 2 who played a vital role in supporting ground troops during this crucial period.
+surfaces and on the fuselage towards the rear of the aircraft to pay tribute to the Typhoon pilots of the Second World War (1939 - 1945) who played a vital role in supporting ground troops during this crucial period.
 The

 significance of these invasion stripes was that aircraft that operated over the landing beaches in 1944 had them painted on to help with identification of friendly aircraft.